Fly Fishing: From First Cast to Professional Angler

 By Stephanie Winter

 Stephanie Winter is a fly fishing guide at Big Hole Lodge in Wise River, MT.
-Find more fish pics on her instagram @stephrwinter.
+Find the lodge at flyfishinglodge.com and more fish pics on her instagram @stephrwinter.